musabX44/C-/README.md

-# C- : Minimal, Extensible Scripting Language Inspired by C and HolyC
+# C* : Minimal, Extensible Scripting Language Inspired by C and HolyC

 Version - 0.0.1

-C- is a minimal, extensible scripting language inspired by the syntax and philosophy of C and HolyC.
-Designed for learning, rapid prototyping, and language tooling, C- aims to provide a simple, approachable, and modifiable language core suitable for education, systems experimentation, and personal projects.
+C* is a minimal, extensible scripting language inspired by the syntax and philosophy of C and HolyC.
+Designed for learning, rapid prototyping, and language tooling, C* aims to provide a simple, approachable, and modifiable language core suitable for education, systems experimentation, and personal projects.
 **This project is closed source.
 All rights reserved.**

 ---